-All fouls must be called and acknowledged before next shot is taken. (exception: scratching)

-The following results in fouls:
+All fouls must be called and acknowledged before next shot is taken. (except scratching) The following results in fouls:

-- 1. Failure to make a legal shot as noted above. - 2.
-Shooting the cue ball into a pocket or off table. - 3.
+- 1. Failure to switch players after each shot. - 2.
+Failure to make a legal shot as noted above. - 3.
+Shooting the cue ball into a pocket or off table. - 4.
 It is a foul when a player scratches on the break, or deflects the cue ball prior to hitting the racked balls.
-The incoming player receives (Cue ball in hand behind the headstring). - 4.
-When placing the cue ball in position, any forward stroke motion contacting the cue ball will be a foul, if not a legal shot. - 5.
-Shooting without at least one foot touching the floor. - 6.
-Coaching is a foul.
-Any member of a team called for coaching will result in a foul on the team member shooting. - 7.
+The incoming player receives (Cue ball in hand behind the headstring). - 5.
+When placing the cue ball in position, any forward stroke motion contacting the cue ball will be a foul, if not a legal shot. - 6.
+Shooting without at least one foot touching the floor. - 7.
+15 seconds maximum coaching between shots.
+Any longer is a foul. - 8.
 Object Ball Frozen To Cushion.